 4.2 Four-layer PCB thickness standard

 PCB thickness tolerance is defined as the allowance of the substance used in PCB manufacturing.
 This could be either lower or more than the standard amount of the material.

 Image 7: PCB Thickness Tolerance

 The manufacturer uses the IPC guideline and rules as a party line that provides a different specification created with in-house tolerance parameters.
 These parameters have adequate variations for a manufacturer to create a board and function correctly in its application area.

 By now, it is crystal clear of the immense importance the PCB thickness holds in the PCB functionality.
 It, therefore, requires designers to be keen to deliver accurate results for the best performing PCBs and that is where we, OurPCB, come in.

 We understand that getting a PCB is an investment, and we value our customers, putting their confidence in us to provide nothing less than the best.
 In turn, we put our experience over the years to work and use the latest technology in creating every PCB, thus bringing out proper standard thickness as per our client's requirements.

-In case you have any questions about PCB, PCB manufacturing, or PCB assembly process in your project, feel free to contact us as we are available 24 hours.
+If you have any questions about PCB, PCB manufacturing, or the PCB assembly process in your project, feel free to contact us as we are available 24 hours.
 Most importantly, if you want to make an order, we will always be glad to deliver critical, high-performance PCB and PCBA solutions at your doorstep.